Hurricane Laura blasts Gulf Coast with wind, rain and wall of seawater - Up News Info

 LAKE CHARLES, La.
-(AP) — One of the strongest hurricanes ever to strike the U.S. pounded the Gulf Coast with wind and rain Thursday as Laura roared ashore in Louisiana near the Texas border, unleashing a fearsome wall of seawater and killing at least two people.
+(AP) — One of the strongest hurricanes ever to strike the U.S., Laura barreled across Louisiana on Thursday, shearing off roofs and killing at least six people while carving a destructive path hundreds of miles inland.

+A full assessment of the damage wrought by the Category 4 system was likely to take days, and the threat of additional damage loomed as new tornado warnings were issued after dark in Arkansas and Mississippi even as the storm weakened into a depression.

+But despite a trail of demolished buildings, entire neighborhoods left in ruins and almost 900,000 homes and businesses without power, a sense of relief prevailed that Laura was not the annihilating menace forecasters had feared.

+“It is clear that we did not sustain and suffer the absolute, catastrophic damage that we thought was likely,” Louisiana Gov. John Bel Edwards said.
+“But we have sustained a tremendous amount of damage.”

+He called Laura the most powerful hurricane to strike Louisiana, meaning it surpassed even Katrina, which was a Category 3 storm when it hit in 2005.
+The storm toppled trees and damaged structures as far north as central Arkansas.

+Laura’s top wind speed of 150 mph (241 kph) put it among the strongest systems on record in the U.S. Not until 11 hours after landfall did Laura finally lose hurricane status as it plowed north and thrashed Arkansas, and even by Thursday evening, it remained a tropical storm with winds of 40 mph (65 kph).

-Louisiana took the brunt of the damage when the Category 4 system barreled over Lake Charles, an industrial and casino city of 80,000 people.
-Laura’s powerful gusts blew out windows in tall buildings and tossed around glass and debris.
+The storm crashed ashore in low-lying Louisiana and clobbered Lake Charles, an industrial and casino city of 80,000 people.
+On Broad Street, many buildings had partially collapsed.
+Windows were blown out, awnings ripped away and trees split in eerily misshapen ways.
 Police spotted a floating casino that came unmoored and hit a bridge.

-Drone video showed water surrounding homes with much of their roofs peeled away.
-A 14-year-old girl and a 68-year-old man died when trees fell on their homes, authorities said.

-The hurricane’s top wind speed of 150 mph (241 kph) put it among the most powerful systems on record in the U.S. Not until 11 hours after landfall did Laura finally weaken into a tropical storm as it churned toward Arkansas.
+At the local airport, planes were overturned, some on top of each other.
+Part of a transmission tower toppled into the emptied-out studios of KPLC-TV, whose staff evacuated hours before landfall to broadcast from other locations.

+In front of the courthouse was a Confederate statue that local officials had voted to keep in place just days earlier.
+After Laura, it was toppled.

 “It looks like 1,000 tornadoes went through here.
 It’s just destruction everywhere,” said Brett Geymann, who rode out the storm with three family members in Moss Bluff, near Lake Charles.
 He described Laura passing over his house with the roar of a jet engine around 2 a.m.